Oblique parameters of BSM models with three CP-even neutral scalars: Introduction

-In this paper, we consider three types of extension of the scalar sector of the SM, viz, $(i)$ SM extended with two real singlet scalars ($Rx2SM$) \cite{Robens:2019kga}, $(ii)$ SM extended with scalars, one complex doublet and one real singlet ($N2HDM$), and $(iii)$ SM extended with two complex doublet scalars ($3HDM$).
-All of these BSM models possess three CP-even neutral scalars.
-A general expression of the oblique parameters for BSM models with arbitrary number of $SU(2)_L$ singlet and doublet are given in \cite{Grimus:2007if, Grimus:2008nb}.
-We use these results in our paper to provide the expressions of the oblique parameters in term of the rotation matrices and some pre-defined functions.
+Amid several non-standard models, inclusion of BSM particles under some symmetries are of distinct scrutiny.
+Adjunct of the scalar sector by one or more, real or complex, charged or neutral multiplets are well deduced in published works, for example \cite{Barger:2007im, Barger:2008jx, Ahriche:2013vqa, Branco:2011iw, Grossman:1994jb}.
+This work does not focus on any extra charged scalar as no Higgs-like physics is reproduced from it.
+Any BSM model containing more than one CP-even neutral scalar, must possess the Higgs-like scalar consistent with the present collider data.
+Though the presence of two CP-even neutral scalars in the scalar sector of any BSM model is sufficient for the minimal extension, the presence of three CP-even neutral scalars provides minimal non-trivial scalar structure which may address a richer phenomenological framework.
+This paper examines three sets of addition of the scalar sector of the SM, viz, $(i)$ SM extended with two real singlet scalars (Rx2SM) \cite{Robens:2019kga}, $(ii)$ SM extended with scalars of which, one is complex doublet and another one is real singlet (N2HDM), and $(iii)$ SM extended with two complex doublet scalars (3HDM).
+All of these BSM models possess three neutral scalars, which are CP-even in nature.
+A general expression of the oblique parameters for BSM models accompanied by multiple $SU(2)_L$ singlet and doublet are given in \cite{Grimus:2007if, Grimus:2008nb}.
+We use these results in our paper to provide the expressions of the oblique parameters as to the rotation matrices and few preconceived functions.